Angiosarcoma: Secondary breast angiosarcoma

 These are angiosarcoma that arise in the breast from underlying causes such as lymphedema or radiation, usually from radiation therapy for breast cancer.
 The link between radiation therapy and angiosarcoma has been disputed by some who profess the angiosarcoma is caused by concurrent lymphedema.
 Secondary breast angiosarcoma tends to have a bad prognosis.
 Radiation-associated angiosarcoma has a five-year survival of 10 to 54%.
-Distant metastases are present in 27–42% of individuals and is associated with a far worse prognosis.
+Distant metastases are present in 27–42% of individuals and are associated with a far worse prognosis.
 Other prognostic factors include size of tumor, age and how much can be removed by surgery.

 Primary brain angiosarcoma

 Primary brain angiosarcoma are angiosarcoma that arise in the brain (i.e. not metastasised from elsewhere).
 They are exceedingly rare with only a few cases reported.
 Imaging is non specific and differential diagnosis includes most other brain tumors such as gliomas or cavernomas, requiring biopsy to confirm diagnosis, usually after surgery.
 Prognosis is generally poor with a median survival rate of eight months.
 However it varies greatly depending on whether or not the tumor has metastasised, some individuals may be rid of the disease following surgery, chemotherapy and radiation therapy.